vicenteherrera/blog/_posts/2023-06-27-log4j-part-iii.md

 * [Part II: Kubernetes POC]({% post_url 2022-02-01-log4j-part-ii %})
 * [Part III: Prevention, mitigation, and fixing]({% post_url 2023-06-27-log4j-part-iii %}) (this post)

-Big questions that we will answer in this post are:
+The two big questions that I will answer in this post are:

 * How could this be prevented or mitigated?
 * How should you proceed once a situation like this is detected?